-Secondly, It is the Law.
-The State of Connecticut, under the provisions of Section 12-62 of the General Statutes, requires a revaluation of all real estate every five years.
-State law mandates that the Town of Branford commence the five year cycle for the October 1, 2004 Grand List.
-This Law was enacted by the 2004 General Assembly.
+The State of Connecticut, under C.G.S §12-62, requires a revaluation of all real estate every five years.
+State law mandates that the Town of Branford commence the five year cycle for the October 1, 2019 Grand List.

-There is a growing awareness that the local property taxes have become a significant part of the expenses in owning property.
-Keeping this in mind, revaluations are required to insure property owners of uniformity in property valuations.
+There is a growing awareness that local property taxes have become a significant part of the expense of owning real property.
+Keeping this in mind, revaluations are required to assure property owners of uniformity in property valuations.
 A revaluation sets new assessed values on a current basis, for use by the Assessor.

 A successful revaluation requires a significant amount of time spent on careful research and the cooperation of the taxpayers to assure that the new values are accurate and that all property owners will pay ONLY their FAIR SHARE of the property tax burden.

-It has been two years since the last revaluation of all real estate in Branford.
+It will have been five years since the last revaluation of all real estate in the Town of Branford.
 Meanwhile constantly changing economic conditions have caused inequities to develop.
 The solution to this problem is to reappraise all real estate bringing assessment records up to date with present day values.

 Just the normal “hills and valleys” which occur in any community over a period of time.
-Neighborhoods change, and the economic climate changes, meaning that some properties have become overvalued or undervalued when compared to comparable market properties.
-The revaluation returns properties to current market values and to the fair-share basis.
+Neighborhoods change, and the economic climate changes, meaning that properties may have become overvalued or under-valued when compared to comparable market properties.
+The revaluation returns properties to current market values and to their equitable share.

-A legal standard defined by the courts is the price established between a willing buyer and a willing seller, taking into consideration all the uses to which the property is adapted.
+A legal standard defined by the courts as the price established between a willing buyer and a willing seller, taking into consideration all the uses to which the property is adapted.

 Who Determines The Value Of My Property?

 People do.
-You, and the person who sold it to you, and the person who is willing to buy it from you create the value.
+You, and the person who sold it to you, and the person who is willing to buy it from you, create the value.
 People make the market, not the Assessor.
 During a revaluation, it is the Assessor’s and the Assessor’s staff’s job to research and discover values through the thorough analysis of current sales data.

-A few of the other factors considered are: local market conditions, size and quality of construction, age of building, improvements to or deterioration of neighborhood, zoning, and so on.
+A few of the other factors to be considered are: local market conditions, size and quality of construction, age of building, improvements to or deterioration of neighborhood, zoning and FEMA regulations.

 Isn’t Fair Market Value What I Paid For My Property?

 Not always.
 Some people will pay more than fair market value for their property.
 Others may have bought their property at a bargain price, and others may have purchased the property years ago when prices and values were considerably different.
-The true test is what your property is worth in October 2004 in comparison to other like properties.
+The true test is what your property is worth on October 1, 2019 in comparison to similar properties.

 Can My Share Of The Tax Burden Go Down?

 Yes.
-If the market values in your area have not risen as much as in other areas since the last revaluation, or, if your property is currently overvalued when compared with like properties, your share of the tax burden would be reduced as a result of revaluation.
+If the market values in your area have not risen as much as in other areas since the last revaluation, or, if your property is currently overvalued when compared with like properties, your share of the tax burden could be reduced as a result of revaluation.

 When Will The New Assessments Be Effective?

-The new assessments will be placed on the October 1, 2004 Grand List from which tax bill will be generated and due on July 1, 2005.
+The new assessment will be placed on the October 1, 2019 Grand List from which a tax bill will be generated and due on July 1, 2020.

 If My Reassessment Notice Doesn’t Tell How Much I Will Have To Pay, Or How High Taxes Might Go, What Good Is It?

-The primary purpose of revaluation notices is to show the assessment determined so that you can have the opportunity to review and insure that no errors have been made.
-Questions of value can be reviewed, explained, and justified.
+The primary purpose of a revaluation notice is to show you the assessment determined so that you can have an opportunity to review it.
+Questions of value can be reviewed and explained.
 Adjustments, corrections, and concerns will be noted.

-Remember, a revaluation establishes and addresses value, not taxes.
-Revaluations are important because the amount of municipal taxes is based on the assessed value of property-formula: Assessment x Mill Rate=Taxes.
+Remember, a revaluation establishes and addresses value not taxes.
+Revaluations are important because the amount of municipal taxes are based on the assessed value of the property.

 How Are Mill Rates Established?

-Except where otherwise determined by law, mill rates are established by dividing the budget to be raised by local taxes by the total taxable assessments in the town.
-This is determined by the Board of Finance and the R.T.M.
+Except where otherwise determined by law, mill rates are established by dividing the total budget amount to be paid by local taxes by the total taxable assessments in the Town, as determined by the Board of Finance and the R.T.M.

 If Assessment Values Go Up, Won’t My Taxes?

-In bringing property values up to date, there is an increase in the total assessments on the Grand List for the town.
+In bringing property values up to date, there is generally an increase in the total assessments on the Grand List for the Town.
 If the assessments increase, but the mill rate stays the same, then your taxes will go up.

-With the increase to the Grand List, Branford’s governing body can reduce the mill rate lessening any required tax increase.
+With an increase to the Grand List, Branford’s governing body can reduce the mill rate lessening any required tax increase.
 In other words, the mill rate would fall by a proportionate amount, assuming budgets pre and post revaluation were identical.
 The point being that a balanced budget is all that is required.
 The valuation of your property is only one part of the equation necessary to determine your actual tax bill.
 The other and equally important part of the equation is the amount of tax dollars that the RTM and Board of Finance determine is needed for meeting the budgeted expenses of the Town and education system.

-A fact to consider, however, is that with the downward adjustment of the mill rate at revaluation, the tax bill on motor vehicles decreases.
-Remember, since the 2002 revaluation the real estate assessments have been 70% of 2002 market value, and have remained that way for the past two years until the 2004 revaluation.
+One fact to consider, however, is that with the downward adjustment of the mill rate at revaluation, the tax bill on motor vehicles decreases.
+Remember, since the 2014 revaluation, the real estate assessments have been 70% of 2014 market value, and have remained that way for the past five years until the 2019 revaluation.
 But this is not the case for motor vehicles.
 A motor vehicle is annually assessed at 70% of current average retail value.
-When the mill rate is reduced, one will pay less in Branford on motor vehicles.
+If the mill rate is reduced, one would pay less in Branford on motor vehicle taxes.

-If After The Informal Meeting I Still Disagree With The Assessment, What Is The Next Step?
+If After the Informational Meeting I Still Disagree with The Assessment, What is the Next Step?

 The next step is a formal hearing before the Board of Assessment Appeals.
-Make inquiry at the Assessor’s Office for the meeting dates and proper procedure to follow in order to have an appointment with the board.
+You can make inquiry at the Assessor’s Office for the meeting dates and proper procedure to follow in order to have an appointment with the Board.

 Any evidence that you may have affecting your assessment should be presented to the Board of Assessment Appeals.

-Should a disagreement remain after the Board of Assessment Appeals hearing, an appeal to the courts under Section 12-117A of the Connecticut State Statutes is the next and last step.
+Should a disagreement remain after the Board of Assessment Appeals hearing, an appeal to the Superior Court under Section 12-117A of the Connecticut General Statutes is the next and final step.

 Is There Any Disadvantage To Me If I Appeal?

-No, In fact, the Assessor’s Office encourages you to review your assessments and appeal if you sincerely question the value.
-The Assessor’s Office will see that each taxpayer is satisfied within the limits set by state statute, and at the same time assure that assessments are on a fair share basis.
-In the great majority of cases, when the Assessor finds that the taxpayer is right, an adjustment is made.
-The Assessor would like to satisfy each property owner, but has a duty to all taxpayers in the city to be fair and equitable, and work within the guidelines of Connecticut State Statutes.
+No. In fact, the Assessor’s Office encourages you to review your assessment and appeal if you sincerely question the value.
+The Assessor’s Office will see that each taxpayer is satisfied within the limits set by the state statute, and at the same time assure that assessments are made on a fair share basis.
+In the great majority of cases, when the Assessor finds out that the taxpayer is correct, an adjustment is made.
+However it is essential to remember that the Assessor has a duty to all the taxpayers in Town to be fair and equitable, and work with the guidelines of the general statutes.

 What About Exemptions and Elderly Programs?

-State Statutes provide exemptions for veterans, the blind, and totally disabled.
+The Connecticut General Statutes provide exemptions for veterans, the blind and totally disabled.
 If you now have an exemption, it will be automatically deducted at tax billing time.
-For those who do not have one, but feel that they could qualify for an exemption, make inquiry at Assessor’s Office.
+For those who do not have an exemption, but believe that they qualify for an exemption, please make inquiry at the Assessor’s Office.

-Those elderly on the Homeowners Program will not lose their benefits at revaluation, as long as they meet the requirements of the program and maintain the biennial filing.
-For information on how to get on the Homeowners Program, one can call the Assessor’s Office.
+Those elderly on the Homeowners Program will not lose their benefits at revaluation, as long as they meet the requirements of the program and maintain the bi-annual filing.
+For information on how to get on the Homeowner’s Program, please call the Assessor’s Office.